Everyone has their own recipe for dolma, but I like my own version of grape leaf rolls the most.

 - Scoop 1 tablespoon of the filling and place in the middle of a leaf.
 Close one side, and then the other two parallel sides.
 Roll up.
 Repeat until there is no more filling left.

 - Place the rolls inside a pot.
-Do not use non-enameled cast-iron.
+Do not use non-enameled cast-iron for this food as it may give it a metallic taste (I love my cast-iron, but not for making dolma).
 I usually use my stainless pot to cook my dolma.

 - Sprinkle some salt and pour water over grape leaf rolls until water slightly covers them.